Florent-JIA/Digital-twin-of-a-Fischertechnik-factory/5. Scripts/README.md

 Once NodeRed is installed and running you can go to the http://localhost:1880/ and import the json file to retrieve the dashboard.

-**Launching the digital twin** for that you have to follow the instructions:
+**Launching the digital twin**
+<br>for that you have to follow the instructions:

 In order to launch all the components (Dashboard, 3D model) we have made a bash script that allows to run the Unity executable in order to launch our 3D factory and to open a web page on the dashboard.